wiz-training/labsartifacts/common_guides/wiz_labaccess.md

    > ❗ Make sure you perform the steps below in a private browser session/window

-1. Open a new Private/Incognito session in your browser, paste the WIZ Portal url, then use the Username and Password.
+1. Open a new Private/Incognito session in your browser.

+1. In the Incognito browser, paste the WIZ Portal url, then use the Username and Password.

     <p align="left">
        <img width="600" height="384" img src="img/login.png"/>